vacary/docker/dockerfiles/dev/README.md

 # FEniCS development version image

 This image provides the development version of FEniCS (<http://fenicsproject.org>).
 It is intended for users who want access to the most recent features.

 To launch the container:

     docker run -t -i fenicsproject/dev:latest

-To launch the container and share the current directory on the host with the container:

-    docker run -v $(pwd)/build:/home/fenics/build -t -i fenicsproject/dev:latest

 To share a specified directory from the host with the container: